-ASSET & DEBT RELATED DOCUMENTS YES NO Do you have any investment accounts or bank accounts?
-If so, consider the following: Keep the most current statements on file (paper or electronic).
+SSET & DEBT RELATED DOCUMENTS YES NO ASSET & DEBT RELATED DOCUMENTS (CONTINUED) o you have any investment accounts or bank accounts?
+If so, onsider the following: Keep the most current statements on file (paper or electronic).
 Keep the End of Year statement on file until you complete your tax return.
-If you own investments purchased before 2012 (the year that custodians were required to track cost basis), keep records of what you paid for the non-covered investments in the event you sell them in the future, as the 1099 may not report cost basis.
-Do you maintain any retirement accounts?
-If so, consider the following: Keep documentation on any contributions and withdrawals (e.g., IRS Form 5498).
-If you took a Coronavirus-Related Distribution, keep your withdrawal request and 1099-R. If you made a Roth conversion, keep records showing the conversion.
+If you own investments purchased before 2012 (the year that Do you own property (automobiles, real estate)?
+If so, consider the following: Keep any deeds, titles, settlement statements, or bills of sale on file until you decide to sell the property.
+Keep documentation showing purchase-related fees that were capitalized on file until you decide to sell the property. custodians were required to track cost basis), keep records of what you paid for the non-covered investments in the event you sell them in the future, as the 1099 may not report cost basis.
+Are you self-employed and do you deduct home office expenses?
+If so, keep all receipts for any housing/home office-related expenses (such as utility bills and mortgage o you maintain any retirement accounts?
+If so, consider the ollowing: Keep documentation on any contributions and withdrawals (e.g., IRS Form 5498). statements) to prove the home office deduction.
+Have you made any improvements to your home?
+If so, keep any receipts related to the home improvement as they may be use to substantiate any adjustments to the cost basis for your propert If you took a Coronavirus-Related Distribution, keep your withdrawal request and 1099-R. If you made a Roth conversion, keep records showing the conversion.
 If you made non-deductible traditional IRA contributions, keep Form 8606 until the account is fully withdrawn to track cost basis.
-Are you a small business owner?
-If so, keep the following: Federal EIN, business formation documents, ownership agreements, and any business licenses.
+Do you own real property in multiple states?
+If so, keep detailed records proving which state you lived in for the majority of the yea (receipts, or travel itineraries).
+It is especially important if you are concerned about your state income tax liability and/or establishing residency. re you a small business owner?
+If so, keep the following: Federal EIN, business formation documents, ownership OTHER DOCUMENTS agreements, and any business licenses.
 Payroll records, employment tax records, and receipts for all expenses.
-Business asset records, such as purchase and sales invoices, deeds, and titles.
+Business asset records, such as purchase and sales invoices, Do you have any higher education (college, certifications)?
+If so, keep copies proving that you completed the coursework. deeds, and titles.
 Records of employee benefits, such as retirement plan documents.
-Do you have any debts (student loans, mortgage, etc.)?
-If so, keep the loan documents until the loan is paid off.
-Once the loan is paid off, keep documentation on file proving that the loan has been paid in full. (continue on next column)
+Do you have any insurance policies (homeowners, disability, life insurance)?
+If so, keep the most current policies on file. bo you have any debts (student loans, mortgage, etc.)?
+If so, eep the loan documents until the loan is paid off.
+Once the loan is aid off, keep documentation on file proving that the loan has een paid in full. (continue on next column) Are you currently employed?
+If so, keep any contracts signed, including any non-solicit or non-compete agreements.